MongoGen/mongodb-tools.com/_tools/mongo3.md

 #- 2.4
 #- 2.6
 #- 3.0
+- 3.4

 # (optional) minimum MongoDB version
-minimum_mongodb_version:
+minimum_mongodb_version: 3.4.14

 # (optional) Support for MongoDB Enterprise features?
 None, Limited, Full
 mongodb_enterprise_support:

 # Purpose (see _data/attr.yml for valid choices)
-purpose: GUI
+purpose: Installation 3 node Replica cluster

 # Short description of tool
-description: A Sinatra-based admin console providing an overview of your cluster and drilldown to see information about your databases.
+description: MongoGen is a CLI tool to install MongoDB Replica Cluster.
+MongoGen is a tool developed by the s3meteta engineers that suggests corrections to your indexes based on logged queries.
 # image should be added to the img/ directory, ideally 370x200px
-img: mongo3.png
+img:

 # Release Info
-latest_release_version: 0.1.5
+latest_release_version: 3.4
-latest_release_date: 2012-04-19
+latest_release_date: 2018-04-12

 # Github Info
-github_user: derailed
+github_user: MongoGen
-github_repo: mongo3
+github_repo: MongoDB-3Node-Replica-3.4.14

 # Do not change the following settings
 layout: tool